727800350/note/cs/python.md

 - heapq.heappushpop(heap, item): The combined action runs more efficiently than heappush() followed by a separate call to heappop().
 - heapq.heapify(x) Transform list x into a heap, in-place, in linear time.
 - heapq.heapreplace(heap, item): Pop and return the smallest item from the heap, and also push the new item. more efficient than a heappop() followed by heappush()
-- heapq.nlargest(n, iterable[, key]) Return a list with the n largest elements from the dataset defined by iterable. key, if provided, specifies a function of one argument that is used to extract a comparison key from each element in the iterable: key=str.lower Equivalent to: sorted(iterable, key=key, reverse=True)[:n]
+- heapq.nlargest(n, iterable[, key]) Return a list with the n largest elements from the dataset defined by iterable.
 - heapq.nsmallest(n, iterable[, key])

 ## Numeric